bennylynch/banksy/README.md

 going to require a bit more work...

 So ... we can get the url for the image from the img element, the year from the 'blurb' paragraph, and the lat/long from the google maps href.
 The HtmlProvider exposes some 'DOM' style functions, such as Descendants (accepts an element name parameter), and CssSelect ( which accepts jQuery style selectors).
-The first we can do, is fish out the P elements, inside the main <div class="blog_c">
+The first thing to do, is fish out the P elements, inside the main <div class="blog_c">
 ```fsharp
 let els = a.Html.CssSelect(".blog_c").[0].Descendants("P")
 ```
 We're only really interested in some of these elements though; those with the nested IMG element, and those with the google maps link.
-We can filter out these with some CssSelect, and filtering.
+We can whittle the list down with some CssSelect, and filtering.
 ```fsharp
 	        |> Seq.map (fun el -> el, el.CssSelect("img"), el.CssSelect("a[target='_blank'][href*='maps']"))
             |> List.ofSeq
             |> List.filter (fun (a,b,c) -> (b.IsEmpty && c.IsEmpty) |> not)
 ```

-This gives us a list of (HtmlNode * HtmlNode list * HtmlNode list) tuples, the original P element (from which we hope to get the year), a list of nested img tags (if any), and a list of the nested google links (if any).
+This gives us a list of (HtmlNode * HtmlNode list * HtmlNode list) tuples, the original P element, a list of nested img tags (if any), and a list of the nested google links (if any).
 If both of the lists are empty, we discard.
 The list will look something like

 ```fsharp